Last update: 4 months ago

 Despite progress in technology, methodology, and products, there are things about spring cleaning that will never change.
 Nowadays, lemon scent is the most popular with detergents.
-We have accustomed to the smell and many associate it with hygiene, which could often be more misleading than true.
+We have accustomed to the smell and many associates it with hygiene, which could often be more misleading than true.

 “We’ve made it all rather complicated with a dozen different chemical sprays, for bathrooms, for kitchens, for wooden furniture, for windows … which could be happily replaced by a gallon container of distilled vinegar… – all without the synthetic odour of artificial pine.”